filipstrand/mflux/README.md

 ```

 By default, this will train an adapter with images of size `512x512` with a batch size of 1 and can take up to several hours to fully complete depending on your machine.
-If this task is too computationally demanding, see the section on [memory issues](#memory-issues) for tips on how to speed things up and what tradeoffs exists.
+If this task is too computationally demanding, see the section on [memory issues](#memory-issues) for tips on how to speed things up and what tradeoffs exist.

 During training, MFLUX will output training checkpoints with artifacts (weights, states) according to what is specified in the configuration file.
 As specified in the file `train.json`, these files will be placed in a folder on the Desktop called `~/Desktop/train`, but this can of course be changed to any other path by adjusting the configuration.